 The dining area has large windows that let in a lot of natural light, which is really nice.
 They have beautiful colored glass pendant lights hanging from the two-story ceiling and a lot of live plants on high shelves.
 The odd thing that stood out in the dining area was a “Cup O Pizza” picture.
 Interesting in a Mexican restaurant.
 The chairs were a little noisy on the concrete floor and echoed in the high-ceiling room, but overall, I found the dining room pleasant.

 Our server took our drink orders and brought them in lovely clear glass with green rims.
 She also brought out the chips and salsa (one of my favorite parts of eating out at a Mexican restaurant).
 At Milagros, they serve two salsas: a traditional red and a green tomatillo salsa which uses roasted tomatillos and honey.
 We liked both, but found the green a little overly sweet.
-Still good,though.
-The only disappointment was that the skimpy serving and we had to actually ask for more.
+Our disappointment was the skimpy serving and we had to actually ask for more.
 C’mon, be generous with the chips and salsa!

 The menu has both Mexican classics and some more unique items – baby back ribs?
 Never seen that on a Mexican menu.
 But this is a place that touts its slow-marinated meats…and that’s what I remember loving from Rosa’s.
 They also had vegetable enchiladas and a low carb chicken wrap (with lettuce leaves for the wrapper).
 Everything was appealing to me on the menu, so I asked the advice of my server, who recommended the Chicken Mango Salad, the Mata Hambre (pork, steak, chicken, grilled vegetables, rice, beans, and tortillas), and the Chicken Sweet Green Chili Quesadilla (isn’t it supposed to be chile?).